 In November 2015, the Company's board of directors authorized a share repurchase program for common stock up to \$100 million, which was increased in November 2016 to \$125 million.
-The program is scheduled to expire on December 31, 2017.
 The shares may be repurchased at management's discretion in the open market.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.
+In the first quarter of 2017, the Company completed the repurchase of all shares authorized under the program.